Personal Injury Psychologist NSW, Workers Compensation & CTP

 About Matt Semsar

 Matt Semsar is a Registered Psychologist with a professional focus in personal injury and injury management.
-His background includes roles in rehabilitation consulting, claims management, and psychological treatment, contributing to a practical understanding of how clinical care fits within recovery, rehabilitation, and return-to-work planning.
+His background includes roles in rehabilitation consulting, claims management, and psychological treatment, contributing to a practical understanding of how clinical care fits within recovery and rehabilitation.

 In the recording below, Matt discusses psychological injury recovery, the role of early support, and how the compensation process can affect outcomes for injured workers.